indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-clock">}} &nbsp; **When should I arrive/leave Johannesburg for the Indaba𝕏?** {.faq-item}

-We suggest arriving the day before the Indaba𝕏 starts (i.e. the 8th July) and leaving the day after the Indaba𝕏 ends (i.e. the 13th of July).
+We suggest arriving the day before the Indaba𝕏 starts (i.e. the 8th of July) and leaving the day after the Indaba𝕏 ends (i.e. the 13th of July).

 #### {{<icon "ti-bag">}} &nbsp; **How packed is the schedule?** {.faq-item}

 Very.
-We have an awesome selection of speakers and activities to fill up the time from ~8:30 am until 5pm and beyond each day.
+We have an awesome selection of speakers and activities to fill up the time from ~8:30 am until 5 pm and beyond each day.
 The evening activities are normally optional, but we highly recommend you attend them for the full experience.
 Remember to take time for yourself, and to explore the city and surrounds.

 See more on the [schedule](/schedule) page (updated over time).